-The Plan allows you to borrow against your account.
+The Plan will allow you to borrow against your account.
 Loans from the Plan must carry a market rate of interest and they must have adequate security.
-If you borrow from your account, you must sign a promissory note.
-A regular repayment schedule will be established and your account balance will be the collateral for any loan from the Plan.
+If you borrow from your account, you will have to sign a promissory note and a regular repayment schedule will be established.
+Your account balance will be the collateral for any loan from the Plan.
 Also, you will have to pay an administrative fee in advance to cover the expenses of handling your loan.

 The Plan treats loans as another investment in your account.
 The total value of your account is not reduced because you have borrowed from it; however, there is less money in your investment funds because you have withdrawn some for the loan.
-In other words, the loan remains an asset of your account.
-If you receive a total distribution from your Plan account prior to paying off the loan, the amount of your distribution will exclude the portion of the loan that you have not paid back.
+In other words, the loan is an asset of your account.
+If you receive a total distribution from your Plan account prior to paying off the loan, the amount of the distribution would not include the amount you have not paid back.